MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-report-visualizations.md

 ### Remove a visual from the visualization pane

 If you stop using a visual regularly, you can right-click it and remove it from the visualization pane.
-Any type of visual can be removed from the visualization pane, including default, file ,organizational and AppSource visuals.
+Any type of visual can be removed from the visualization pane, including default, file, organizational and AppSource visuals.

 :::image type="content" source="media/power-bi-report-visualizations/unpin-visual.png" alt-text="Unpin a visualization from the visualization pane.":::